Maintaining Product Quality In The Face Of Rising Costs

 This discussion is meant to demonstrate that product testing is critically important.
-And there are ways to implement testing programs on an ongoing basis to monitor the product coming from various production facilities and off of retail shelves.
+There are ways to implement testing programs on an ongoing basis to monitor the product coming from various production facilities and off of retail shelves.
 Especially when faced with cost pressures, there’s always a temptation to tweak things just a bit to trim some costs from the design, the formulation, or the production process.
-This can be dangerous territory for any product, so carefully controlled testing, focused on market acceptance and outcomes is always a good investment.
+This can be dangerous territory for any product, so carefully controlled testing focused on market acceptance and outcomes is always a good investment.
 It can help prevent multi-million-dollar mistakes.

 About the Author

 Felicia Rogers (email@example.com) is an Executive Vice President of Decision Analyst.
 She may be reached at 1-800-262-5974 or 1-817-640-6166.